 Convento de Santa Isabel de los Reyes in Toledo

 and Arroyomolinos, was established in 1477.
+This is not usually considered as one of the top sights in Toledo, but we believe it is an exceptional landmark for art and culture lovers.
 The two palaces were given as a gift

 to the convent by Isabella the Catholic.
 Preserved within are the Patio del Laurel,